Edit

 TensorFlow

-If you use native distributed TensorFlow in your training code, such as TensorFlow 2.x's tf.distribute.Strategy API, you can launch the distributed job via Azure Machine Learning using distribution parameters or the TensorFlowDistribution object.
+If you use native distributed TensorFlow in your training code, such as TensorFlow 2.x's tf.distribute.Strategy API, you can launch the distributed job via Azure Machine Learning by using distribution parameters or the TensorFlowDistribution object.

 # create the command